What is Camp SHIELD?

-Counselors of the camp will consist of law enforcement personnel, which at the beginning of camp, the youth will not be aware of this.
-Counselors will help lead activities in regular civilian clothing for most of the week.
-They will interact and spend time with the children while teaching them the values of the camp.
-On the last day of camp, the officers will reveal their true identities to the children at the awards ceremony.
-The children will then realize the people they were having fun and joking with all week were actually cops.
+The first annual Camp SHIELD was held from May 29, 2019 through June 2, 2019.
+Counselors of the camp consisted of law enforcement personnel, which at the beginning of camp, the youth was not aware of this.
+Counselors helped lead activities in regular civilian clothing for most of the week.
+They interacted and spent time with the children while teaching them the values of the camp.
+On the last day of camp, the officers revealed their true identities to the children at the awards ceremony.
+The campers realized the people they were having fun and joking with all week were actually cops.
 Not only does the camp provide strong values, but it also helps shine a light on the positive side of law enforcement.

-It is our hope that Camp SHIELD will leave a lasting impression on the youth and citizens of our community.
+It is our hope that Camp SHIELD has left lasting impression on the youth and citizens of our community.